Penske Automotive Group: Growth, Value And Dividend Growth Hiding In Plain Sight

 Penske Automotive Group Performance

 The associated performance results for Penske since December 31, 2009 show significant market outperformance in spite of the current undervaluation.
 I attribute this to sound valuation at the beginning of this time frame coupled with earnings growth of 20%.
-Furthermore, since initiating a dividend in 2011, the company has increased its dividend every quarter for 23 consecutive quarters.
+Furthermore, since re-initiating a dividend in 2011, the company has increased its dividend every quarter for 23 consecutive quarters.
 Additionally, the company's payout ratio is low and management has indicated a commitment to paying out approximately 30% of earnings.

 Penske Automotive Group: F.A.S.T.
 Graphs Fundamental Analysis